benlowry/chromeos-dev-setup/README.md

 <img src="https://raw.github.com/benlowry/chromeos-setup/master/emby.jpg" width="250"/>

-### Options
-Pass any combination of these to tailor the installation to your needs.
-If you specify what to install anything you do not include will not be installed.
-If you don't pass anything it will install everything.

-    # example
-    $ bash setup.sh golang postgres pgweb

-    - golang
-    - python
-    - nodejs
-    - postgres
-    - dropbox
-    - deluge
-    - pgweb
-    - git-webui
-    - emby
-    - c9
-    - s3cmd
-    - awscli
-    - doctl
-    - heroku

 ## After setup finishes
 If installed ...
 - Cloud9 will be running with ~/projects as the workspace folder.